Bicycle Helmets for the 2001 Season

 In addition, since the CPSC standard applies only to bicycle helmets, there are other helmets on the market that don't meet it, but just are careful not to say they are for bicycling.
 They can be for skating, skateboarding, surfing or tiddlywinks, as long as they are not labeled for bicycling.
 They can even be identical on the outside to a bike helmet made by the same manufacturer, sold in bike shops or in discount stores on the same shelf as the bicycle helmets, with the same packaging and only the wording on the sticker inside and on the box different.
 So a measure of "buyer beware" is still required.
 We recommend that you look for a sticker inside the helmet saying it meets the CPSC standard.
 If it is not there, pass it up.

 The Safety Equipment Institute is another independent organization certifying bicycle helmets, this time to the CPSC standard.
 So you don't have to take just the manufacturer's word for it if there is an SEI sticker in the helmet.
 Unfortunately, not many manufacturers are using their program now that the CPSC standard is legally required.
-Here is their list, with only a couple of helmets on it, none from major bike helmet manufacturers.
+Their list has only a couple of helmets on it, none from major bike helmet manufacturers.

 The most recent article on helmets in Consumer Reports was in June, 1999.